Nuclear power debate: New reactor designs

 The nuclear power industry has moved to improve engineering design.
 Generation IV reactors are now in late stage design and development to improve safety, sustainability, efficiency, and cost.
 Key to the latest designs is the concept of passive nuclear safety.
-Passive nuclear safety does not require operator actions or electronic feedback in order to shut down safely in the event of a particular type of emergency (usually overheating resulting from a loss of coolant or loss of coolant flow).
+It does not require operator actions or electronic feedback in order to shut down safely in the event of a particular type of emergency (usually overheating resulting from a loss of coolant or loss of coolant flow).
 This is in contrast to older-yet-common reactor designs, where the natural tendency for the reaction was to accelerate rapidly from increased temperatures.
 In such a case, cooling systems must be operative to prevent meltdown.
 Past design mistakes like Fukushima in Japan did not anticipate that a tsunami generated by an earthquake would disable the backup systems that were supposed to stabilize the reactor after the earthquake.
 New reactors with passive nuclear safety eliminate this failure mode.

 The United States Nuclear Regulatory Commission has formally engaged in pre-application activities with four applicants who have Generation IV reactors.
-Of those four applicants' designs, two are molten salt reactors, one is a compact fast reactor, and one is a Modular High temperature gas-cooled reactor.
+Of those four applicants' designs, two are molten salt reactors, one is a compact fast reactor, and one is a modular high temperature gas-cooled reactor.